Crow Wing SWCD releases conservation report

-The Crow Wing Soil and Water Conservation District recently released the 2020 conservation report to highlight conservation work done in the Brainerd lakes area.
+The Crow Wing Soil and Water Conservation District released the 2021 conservation report showing the “excellent conservation work being done in the Brainerd lakes area,” according to a news release.

-Landowners protected wildlife habitat and critical shoreline through the Reinvest in Minnesota Conservation Easement Program.
-Since 2012, landowners have protected over 22 miles of shoreline.
+- Landowners protected wildlife habitats and critical shorelines through the Reinvest in Minnesota Conservation Easement Program.

-Individual property owners worked with professional plan writers to develop 14 forest stewardship plans for almost 3,000 acres of land and made 15 project improvements to their forest totaling 108 acres.
+- Individual property owners worked with professional plan writers to develop 48 Forest Stewardship Plans for 4,592 acres of private woodlands.

 Funding for projects was provided in part by local government units, nonprofit groups, citizens, the Outdoor Heritage Fund and Clean Water Fund as part of the Clean Water, Land and Legacy Amendment, and the Minnesota Environment and Natural Resources Trust Fund.